Suda94/Execute-Program/README.md

 <br>'outer'
 <br>
 Those variables hold different values even though they have the same name.
 That's called "shadowing": the inner let x shadows the outer let x.
 Opinions vary on whether shadowing should be used sparingly, or avoided altogether.
 Our opinion is: use it sparingly, and only when all of the alternatives feel awkward.

-We've been using if for our examples, but let scoping rules apply to any block of code in curly braces, like { ... }.
+<br>We've been using if for our examples, but let scoping rules apply to any block of code in curly braces, like { ... }.
 For example, an outer scope can't access a variable defined inside a while; that causes an error.</p>